Yamaha XJR 1300 vs Triumph Thruxton 1200 R

 Reading time: 3 minutes.

-The blog puts the Triumph Thruxton 1200 R against the XJR 1200 from Yamaha.
+The blog puts the Triumph Thruxton 1200 R against the Yamahas's XJR 1200.
 In comparative entries we always try to match two similar a priori motorcycles, either due to their manufacturing time, their concept or their capacity.
 In this case, despite being both similar contenders and certainly true dinosaurs of the classic-style motorcycles of the new era, we see many differences which are worth highlighting.

 Both bikes are of the same type and category, which can only be driven by the A license because of its great power.
 However, the Triumph Thruxton 1200 R is significantly more recent, released in 2016 and the first Yamaha of this range a couple of years before.
 Its fuel capacity is exactly the same, 14 liters.